the-julianson/30day-challenge/08_payment_stratergy/instructions.md

 For this challenge you need to add some extra functionality to the shopping cart app to allow for different types of payments using the strategy pattern.

-## Solution

-- Process_payment is a very long function that has too many responsibilities.
-- Also, it shouldn't be part of the shopping cart class as the class becomes too large.
-- Create separate function to handle payment.
-Use dictionary to store the different payment methods.
-Like a strategy pattern.